-At the last census (2011), there were 1981 people who identify as Aboriginal living in the Frankston-Mornington catchment, with almost 11% aged over 55, and a further 4% over 65 years.
+In 2011, there were 1981 people who identify as Aboriginal living in the Frankston-Mornington catchment, with almost 11% aged over 55, and a further 4% over 65 years.
 A significant proportion of this same population is 25 years or younger.

-A key part of Victoria’s government strategy for Aboriginal health, Koolin Balit, aims to improve access to services and outcomes for Aboriginal people.
-The Aboriginal Health Alliance – part of the Peninsula Model approach to primary health planning – recently identified a need for local easy-to-access information on culturally safe services for communities on the Peninsula, and the (previous) Frankston-Mornington Peninsula Medicare Local auspiced a project to address this need.
+A key part of Victoria’s government strategy for Aboriginal health, Koolin Balit, aimed to improve access to services and outcomes for Aboriginal people.
+The Aboriginal Health Alliance – part of the Peninsula Model approach to primary health planning – identified a need for local easy-to-access information on culturally safe services for communities on the Peninsula, the (previous) Frankston-Mornington Peninsula Medicare Local auspiced a project to address this need.
 Better access to this information can improve community knowledge of services, reduce isolation, and improve health and wellbeing.

 The Boon Wurrung Djiri Djiri (“messenger of the Boon Wurrung”) is a 60-page hardcopy resource that was distributed throughout the Frankston-Mornington Peninsula catchment.
 Community consultations determined that the directory be divided by: